• Register Now for a Free Account!

 • The most popular time for European River cruises is during the summer months, followed by the shoulder season of spring and fall.

-• Summer season is best for the some of the most popular river cruise excursions of walking tours, hiking and biking.
+• The summer season is best for some popular river cruise excursions like walking tours, hiking, and biking.

 • Some significant discounts can typically be found during the shoulder season.

-• Christmas season cruises are becoming more popular on rivers like Danube and Rhine.
-The attraction not being the weather but with viewing cities and towns in central Europe adorned with holiday decorations and festivals.
+• Christmas season cruises are becoming more popular on rivers like the Danube and the Rhine.
+The attraction is not the weather but with cities and towns in central Europe adorned with holiday decorations and festivals.

 8. Hawaii: December - April